-- 654.097 Consultative services required; program standards; rules.
-(1)(a) An insurer that issues guaranty contracts to employers pursuant to ORS chapter 656 shall furnish occupational safety and health loss control consultative services to its insured employers in accordance with standards established by the Director of the Department of Consumer and Business Services. - (b) A self-insured employer shall establish and implement an occupational safety and health loss control program in accordance with standards established by the director.
+654.097 Consultative services required; program standards; rules.
+(1)(a) An insurer that provides workers' compensation coverage to employers pursuant to ORS chapter 656 shall furnish occupational safety and health loss control consultative services to its insured employers in accordance with standards established by the Director of the Department of Consumer and Business Services.

+(b) A self-insured employer shall establish and implement an occupational safety and health loss control program in accordance with standards established by the director.